tyrohellion/Canta-theme-budgie-improved/README.md

 - no more rounded corners on the budgie panel
 - changed budgie unread notifications applet color to light blue instead of light green
 - removed dotted lines on scrolling areas like the budgie menu for a cleaner look
+- increased spacing and matched colors on budgie menu for an overall cleaner and uniform look

 ## Info